xan-crypto/CurveZero/README.md

 ![image](https://user-images.githubusercontent.com/62293102/158979980-92401fe5-a91c-4337-9f1b-38bd4be9b2d6.png)
 28 Mar 2022 - First iteration of website design done<br>
 14 Apr 2022 - CurveZero wins best L2 Dapp in the StarkNet x Encode hackathon<br>
+16 May 2022 - Solved for continuous accrual of interest to LPs<br>

 **Our Mantras**:<br>
 Make products that people love<br>